ENUMERA8OR/Machine-Learning-Atharvo/README.md

 4. Flask App for CSV Analysis using ML

-All codebase deservingly belongs to Atharvo.
+Besides minor optimizations here & there, all codebase deservingly belongs to Atharvo.